kitab-project-org/stats-powerbi-dashboard/README.md

 [PowerBI Dashboard]

-### Raw Dataset
+### Raw dataset
-This link provides all the [downloadable raw datasets] (csv/json where) for the dashaboard created above.
+For downloadable raw dataset and PowerBI files, please check the **quicklinks** where the direct link is provided.

 | Original Column Name | Renamed Column (PowerBI) | Definition  |